 The first two consultations are open for responses until 8 May 2026.
 The consultations for the latter two have already been closed.

 What comes next?
-There are signs that the precise timing of the Single Rulebook’s evolution may now differ from that timetable set out in the AML package.
-AMLA’s recent Single Programming Document (SPD) published in February 2026 sets out a revised timeline.
+There are clear signs that the precise timing of the Single Rulebook’s evolution differs from that timetable set out in the Level 1 instruments.
+AMLA’s recent Single Programming Document (SPD) published in February 2026 sets out revised timelines.
 It expects AMLA to “deliver 24 of its 40 mandates in 2026”, with priority being given to the standards and guidelines of greatest importance to OEs and Financial Intelligence Units.

-In addition to the consultations already underway, AMLA now plans to launch eleven consultations in Q2 2026, eight more in H2 2026, and one in Q1 2027.
-For OEs, some of the most important standards to note include:
+In addition to the consultations already underway, AMLA now plans to launch even more; for OEs, some important standards and guidelines to note include:

-It’s clear that the last three quarters of 2026 will be a pivotal period for OEs to monitor.
-There will be numerous, brief consultations on Level 2 standards, not to mention the publication of multiple Level 3 guidelines.
+It is clear that the last three quarters of 2026 will be a pivotal period for OEs to monitor.
+There will be numerous (sometimes brief) consultations on Level 2 standards and Level 3 guidelines.
 That is a potentially daunting prospect, even for large financial institutions with extensive experience of interpreting and implementing new regulation.

-In our view, it’s key for OEs to arm themselves with a good understanding and effective prioritisation.
+In our view, it is key for OEs to arm themselves with a good understanding and effective prioritisation.
 We therefore believe they should respond to the evolution of the Single Rulebook by:

 • Engaging actively with the consultation process, resisting the temptation to ignore the details until standards are finalised.